 Major upgrades to rail infrastructure to support a greater frequency of trains:

-Throughout the construction, AT and KiwiRail will:
+Throughout the construction, KiwiRail will: